Bipolar Disorder

 Psychotherapy

-Psychotherapy, or “talk” therapy, is an important part of treatment for bipolar disorder.
+Psychotherapy, or talk therapy, is an important part of treatment for bipolar disorder.
 During therapy, you can discuss feelings, thoughts, and behaviors that cause you problems.
 Talk therapy can help you understand and hopefully master any problems that hurt your ability to function well in your life and career.
 It also helps you stay on your medication.
 It can help you maintain a positive self-image.
+The types of psychotherapy used to treat bipolar disorder include:

 Support groups also help people with bipolar disorder.
 You receive encouragement, learn coping skills, and share concerns.
 You may feel less isolated as a result.
 Family members and friends may also benefit from a support group.
 They can gain a better understanding of the illness, share their concerns, and learn how to best support loved ones with bipolar disorder.